bivanbi/journey-into-kubernetes/kubeadm/create-cluster-with-kubeadm.md

 *If multiple IP address ranges are used (e.g. one IPv4 and one IPv6), specify them both as a comma separated list.*

-**kubeadm will print exact commands to join further control plane and worker nodes to the cluster.
-Make sure to save these commands for later use.**

 #### 1.2.
 Make root user aware of the kubernetes config
 ```shell
 export KUBECONFIG=/etc/kubernetes/admin.conf